 This system is capable of transmitting alarms, troubles and emergency information over telephone lines to a monitoring station.
+If you inadvertently initiate an alarm, immediately call the monitoring station to prevent an unnecessary response.

 NOTE: The monitoring function must be enabled by the installer before it becomes functional.